yegor256/blog/_posts/2014/apr/2014-04-28-xml-xpath-hamcrest-matchers.md

 `org.junit.Assert` with an object-oriented mechanism.
 However, I will discuss that subject in more detail sometime later.

-Now, though, I want to demonstrate a new library published today on Github and Maven Central: [jcabi-matchers](http://matchers.jcabi.com). jcabi-matchers is a collection of
+Now, though, I want to demonstrate a new library published today on GitHub and Maven Central: [jcabi-matchers](http://matchers.jcabi.com). jcabi-matchers is a collection of
 Hamcrest matchers to make XPath assertions in XML and XHTML documents.